Network emergence and reorganization in confined slime moulds: Results

-This gives three free parameters $A$, $T$ and $C$.
-We define $\Delta \bar{\alpha} = \bar{\alpha} - C$ the redefined mean network direction relative to this convergence value.
-We observe Fig.\ref{fig:Directionality_reorganization}d that despite a strong dispersion between the different experiments, we observe that $\Delta \bar{\alpha}$ follow an exponential behavior with a common time scale $T_{\alpha}=0.93 \pm 0.32~10^4$s which corresponds to the mean value of the fitted time scales $T$.
+The free parameters $\alpha_0$, $T$ and $\alpha_\infty$ represent respectively the initial mean orientation, the decay time, and the final mean orientation in absence of artefacts (blebs, meandering).
+Figure \ref{fig:Directionality_reorganization}(d) shows that $\Delta \bar{\alpha}= \bar{\alpha} - \alpha_\infty$ follows an exponential behaviour with a common time scale $T_{\alpha}=0.93 \pm 0.32~10^4$s which corresponds to the mean value of the fitted time scales $T$.
 The error bars correspond to the standard deviation of the distribution of $T$.
-On some experiments, the second phase can also be observed where the directionality begins to increase again showing the difficulty to obtain a completely unambiguous behavior.
-Interestingly the directionality time scale $T_{\alpha}$ is close to the weighted energy fast time scale $T^{f}_{E}$ which suggests a common mechanism driving both dynamics.
+Besides veins meandering and blebs appearance, network reticulation and pruning also occur on long time scales.
+The second phase observed on some experiments where the directionality begins to increase again show these effects and more generally the difficulty to obtain a completely unambiguous behaviour.

+Interestingly, the timescale $T_{\alpha}$ of network reorganization is close to the timescale $T_{E}$ that characterizes the network emergence, suggesting that both dynamics are driven by a common mechanism.
+As before, the kinetics of network reorientation does not seem to be affected by the initial presence or not of proteins in the gel.